MerlinMason/The-Film-House/README.md

 12 - DONE - Description text - Needs to be left justified. i.e., ‘Directed by…’ etc, on their own lines.

-13 - WAITING - Loading icon - Please get rid of this.
+13 - REJECTED (now made more subtle) - Loading icon - Please get rid of this.

 14 - DONE - Top Margin - Please drop the logo and the top icons a little bit, it’s too high.
 As per mockup.